opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/microsoft/azure-entraid-as-identity-provider-iam.md

 # Azure Entra ID as Identity Provider for IAM

-In this guide, we'll walk you through the implemention of an Identity Provider (IdP) on Open Telekom Cloud, in order to enable authentication via Azure Entra ID.
-This allows users managed in Entra ID to access Open Telekom Cloud resources through federated login, without requiring separate user accounts on Open Telekom Cloud.
+In this guide, we'll walk you through the implemention of an Identity Provider (IdP) on T Cloud Public, in order to enable authentication via Azure Entra ID.
+This allows users managed in Entra ID to access T Cloud Public resources through federated login, without requiring separate user accounts on T Cloud Public.

 In order to achieve this:

-1. We need to register the necessary applications in Azure Entra ID, enabling OpenID Connect (OIDC) as the protocol for identity and token exchange with the Open Telekom Cloud environment.
+1. We need to register the necessary applications in Azure Entra ID, enabling OpenID Connect (OIDC) as the protocol for identity and token exchange with the T Cloud Public environment.
-2. We need to use group assignments in Entra ID to control access: Entra ID groups are mapped to corresponding groups in Open Telekom Cloud, allowing fine-grained, role-based access control.
+2. We need to use group assignments in Entra ID to control access: Entra ID groups are mapped to corresponding groups in T Cloud Public, allowing fine-grained, role-based access control.
-3. We are **not** going to need local users in Open Telekom Cloud.
+3. We are **not** going to need local users in T Cloud Public.
 Instead, virtual users (also called federated or transient users) are going to be used, derived from the identity and group claims in the OIDC tokens issued by Entra ID.

-This approach ensures centralized user management via Entra ID, reduces administrative overhead, and provides a secure and scalable identity integration between Azure and Open Telekom Cloud.
+This approach ensures centralized user management via Entra ID, reduces administrative overhead, and provides a secure and scalable identity integration between Azure and T Cloud Public.

 ## Prerequisites

 Before starting with the implementation of this blueprint, make sure you have:

 - An Azure Subscription/Tenant.
-- Administrative privileges on both Azure Entra ID of your tenant and your Open Telekom Cloud IAM system.
+- Administrative privileges on both Azure Entra ID of your tenant and your T Cloud Public IAM system.
 - Basic understanding of OpenID Connect concepts and flows.

 ## Registering an Application in Entra ID